 LED Flashing, Fading and Blinking Circuit

-The article explains how to make a simple circuit to create an interesting LED light show using the IC 555.
+In this article I have explained how to make a simple circuit to create an interesting LED light show using the IC 555.
 Specifically, it shows how to build a circuit that can make LEDs flash and fade in an appealing way using this IC.

 The circuit can be built using just a few basic components, such as 1) resistors, 2) capacitors, and 3) IC 555.